Ruhnu: Life on Ruhnu today

 After Estonia regained independence in 1991, buildings, land, and other property on Ruhnu Island were returned to those with ownership claims that went back to before to the Soviet occupation of Estonia, or to their descendants.
 In case of Ruhnu, those descendants were mostly resident in Sweden.
 Most of them did not return to Ruhnu, but they still occasionally visit the land of their ancestors.

 Ruhnu is served by the Ruhnu Airfield which has scheduled flights from Pärnu and Kuressaare from October to April.
-Passenger ferries operate from May to October from Pärnu, Roomassaare and Munalaid.
+Passenger ferries operate from May to October from Pärnu, Roomassaare, Munalaid and Roja.

 The island has a quadripod tower lighthouse, which stands on the highest point of the island, Haubjerre hill.
 It was prefabricated in France and shipped to Ruhnu for assembly in 1877.
 The structure is believed to have been designed by Gustave Eiffel.

 The Ruhnu wooden church, built in 1644, is one of the oldest wood constructed buildings in Estonia.
 The church's baroque-style tower was finished in 1755.
 The stone Lutheran church next to the wooden one was built in 1912 and is currently where services are held.

 Limo beach is one of the island's most popular and accessible beaches for tourists.